joakim/entofu/README.md

 - `U+7FFFE` ⟷ `U+D000E`
 - `U+7FFFF` ⟷ `U+D000F`

-The code points are converted back and forth by simple bitwise operations, yielding the sequence above.
+The code points are converted back and forth only by bitwise operations, yielding the sequence above.

 (The substitutes are still unassigned code points used to represent binary data, in this case 15-18 consecutive `1` bits.
 Entofu does not assign meaning to these code points, they're merly stand-ins for noncharacters by necessity.)